AudioKit/AudioKit/README.md

 TODO TODAY:

-* Make CSDParamArray return an array of CSDParams either with floats or with actual CSDParams
-* Make CSDParam rate-aware, a/k/i, perhaps unit-aware or float-integer aware?
 * Make opcode output variables CSDParams with rate
 * Figure out how we really want to handle FINAL_OUTPUT, FINAL_OUTPUT_STEREO, etc.
-* Fix the bug preventing switching between orchestras

-BIGGER TODO:
+TODO:

+* CSDParamType: Consider how types and CSDParams should work together, should CSDParam be rate-aware, a/k/i, perhaps unit-aware or float-integer aware?
 * CSDExpression: Develop a way to write math in the Csound realm
 * Globals: Enhance CSDOrchestra to enable global outputs and instruments